Skillshare vs Udemy – Which is Better?

 In summary, comparing Skillshare to Udemy:

-• You can purchase courses individually on Udemy and with frequent sales this can be reassuring and cost effective way to purchase course content
+• You can purchase courses individually on Udemy and with frequent sales, this can be a reassuring and cost-effective way to purchase course content.

 • Udemy is more geared up to serve businesses – particularly larger teams.
 But Skillshare is significantly cheaper and if your business is in the creative field it may suit you better.